 Morphine has been most frequently used to wean people off dependencies to more potent narcotics.
-This treatment works for both illegal and prescription opioids, and has been the cornerstone of opiate detox for many years.
+This treatment works for both illegal and prescription opioids, and has been the cornerstone of opiate treatment for many years.
 Although the patient then becomes dependent on the methadone, it is considered an improvement in quality of life due to the fact that methadone does not create any “high.”
 Methadone has recently become popular among physicians as a painkiller.
 When chronic pain patients don’t respond to weaker painkillers, methadone can be prescribed.
 It makes a good alternative to opioids like morphine that have shorter half-lives and more dramatic “highs,” but methadone’s use as a painkiller is tempered by the fact that it does create a dependency when regularly dosed.

 Millions of Americans are paying for drugs they don’t need every day.
 Many physicians aren’t familiar with how to properly treat ailments like chronic pain.
 Not knowing how to cure these often imprecise complaints, doctors will anaesthetized or narcoticize their patients, giving prescription opiates.
 The problem with this approach to medicine is that it leaves patients dependent on their prescriptions.

-Many patients in this situation will try to detoxify to end their dependencies, but unfortunately, too many detox clinics don’t offer proper care.
+Many patients in this situation will try to end their dependencies, but unfortunately, too many clinics don’t offer proper care.
 They use methadone to wean the patient off of their prescription drugs, but then leave the patient dependent on methadone.
 While methadone has a lesser impact on the patient than the original drug did, it is still a dependency–and the patient is still paying for the daily dose.

 Any individual who has become addicted to opiates in any form or to alcohol should not consider going through the withdrawal process without consulting a physician who is licensed and experienced in the treatment of addiction to opiates or to the treatment of alcoholism.